antoinegreuzard/chess-game/README.md

   default, with options to choose another piece).
 - **Stalemate**: The game correctly identifies situations of stalemate, leading to a draw.
 - **50-Move Rule**: The game can end in a draw if 50 moves are made without a pawn move or a capture.
-- **Draw by Agreement**: Players can agree to a draw using the "Proposer une Nulle" button in the interface.
 - **Check Indicator**: When the King is in check, the board visually highlights the King’s position.

 ### Scripts